octomike/natter/README.md

-NATTER
+This is NATTER
 ======

-This is NATTER, a simple tool for all those not lovers out there!
+A simple tool for all those nat lovers out there!
 ----

 + Are you a **NAT** novice that is bored of always having the same carrier grade nat IP?

 + Or are you a **NAT** enthusiast, embracing the multiple router per line concept?

-+ Maybe you are an advanced **NAT** fanatic with that special urge for scrambled and unsuperable network traffic?
++ Maybe you are an advanced **NAT** fanatic with that special urge for scrambled and insuperable network traffic?

 NATTER is aiming to turn your life around!